-Play by the rules, get a jab when it's available and wear a fucking mask.
-Because we 'won't find our horizon in paper masks'.
+Forget what anyone else is doing — play by the rules — get a jab when it's available and wear a fucking mask.

 The lyrics and basic melody song came together quickly.
 And I gave the home demo to Dave Griffiths, the producer I worked with on the last single, I See You in the Dark.

 Dave's a big 80s fan.
 And he has a great ear for the direction I'm taking with the current sound.

 It also helps to have a producer with the ability to put band guide tracks together at home.